About me

 Awards:

-Awarded funding from CosMo conference "Science Pitch" competition 2022.
+Winner of CosMo conference "Science Pitch" competition.
+Tübingen, 2022.

 Media Engagements: